 Read the manufacturer’s applying instruction carefully.
 The usual way is to apply it and keep it on for a short period before wiping off gently with a microfiber polishing cloth.
 This conditioning is recommended every 6 months.

 Be very careful with leather conditioners as some may change the colour of the leather.
-So if you use the conditioner on a piece with a scuffed area that area may have a different colour from the rest of the leather after the work.
+So if you use the conditioner on a piece with a scuffed area that area may have a different color from the rest of the leather after the work.
 So be prepared.

 FAQ 9 How to take care of small scratches scuff marks on leather ?